Pre-exposure prophylaxis for HIV prevention: Access and adoption

+In September 2025, partnerships led by the Clinton Health Access Initiative, Unitaid, and the Gates Foundation secured agreements with Indian manufacturers to provide lenacapavir for HIV prevention at US$40 per patient annually in 120 low- and middle-income countries.

 Approval for use

-Truvada was previously only approved by the U.S. Food and Drug Administration (FDA) to treat HIV in those already infected.
-In 2012, the FDA approved the drug for use as pre-exposure prophylaxis (PrEP), based on growing evidence that the drug was safe and effective at preventing HIV in populations at increased risk of infection.
+Truvada was previously only approved by the US Food and Drug Administration (FDA) to treat HIV in those already infected.
+In 2012, the FDA approved the medication for use as pre-exposure prophylaxis (PrEP), based on growing evidence that the medication was safe and effective at preventing HIV in populations at increased risk of infection.
 The FDA has approved two additional medications for PrEP since then, approving Descovy in 2019 and cabotegravir (Apretude) in 2021.